 Creative Project

-Some students may desire to complete a culminating project as an elective in their degree plan.
-Through the creative project, students have the opportunity to make a practical application of knowledge to a professional interest with the goal of further developing their professional effectiveness.
+Some students may choose to complete a creative project as an elective in their degree plan.
+This project lets students apply their knowledge to a professional interest and develop their skills.

-Once registered students will have access to the official Canvas course with more detailed instructions for students to follow.
+Once registered, students will access a Canvas course with detailed instructions and guidelines.

 General Program Requirements

-The established curriculum is structured to meet the professional standards of the program.
-However, faculty advisors will work with each student to develop a program of study that is most appropriate for the student's background and future career goals.
-In special cases, the student’s committee may approve elective coursework outside of the listed program.
-Students that are particularly well prepared and have already completed elements of the core curriculum may substitute a required core course for a course that has strong content knowledge related to Sports Management.
+The curriculum is designed to meet the program’s professional standards.
+However, faculty advisors will help each student create a study plan tailored to their background and career goals.
+In some cases, the student’s committee may approve electives outside the listed program.
+Students who have already completed parts of the core curriculum may substitute a required core course with a related course that better fits their interests in Sports Management.

-- Up to 12 credits taken prior to starting at USU may transfer towards a student's program with approval and should be communicated to the GPC.
+- Up to 12 transfer credits earned before starting at USU may count toward the program with approval and must be reported to the GPC.

-- Credits in the following areas are not acceptable: foreign languages, continuing graduate advisement, individual home study, military science, and courses numbered below 3000.
+- Credits in foreign languages, continuing graduate advisement, individual home study, military science, and courses below the 5000 level are not accepted.

 Total Credits | 30 |